Monday, July 15

 - Not only must you be enrolled in VA healthcare, but you must have used the benefit within the past two years.

 - Eligibility will be verified before treatment is given.
+The facility will know how to do this.

 - The urgent care facility must be signed up with the VA.
 Right now there aren't any local facilities signed up, but we expect that to change.
 Click here to find eligible facilities.